jezzlucena/caderno/docs/SECURITY_AUDIT_ROADMAP.md

 ## Get Involved

-If you're a security researcher interested in reviewing Project Caderno:
+If you're a security researcher interested in reviewing Caderno:

 - Review our open-source code on GitHub
 - Report vulnerabilities through our responsible disclosure process